Anton19840712/flutter_notes/README.md

 </h1>

 ## Key Features
-MY ANGULAR BASIC NOTES
+MY FLUTTER BASIC NOTES

-## Main Idea of
+## Main Idea of this repository
-Investigate Angular framework facilities to unite this knowledge with Asp.Net Core knowledge to become a full-stack .NET Developer in future.
+Investigate Flutter facilities to unite this knowledge with Asp.Net Core knowledge to become a full-stack .NET Developer in future.

-## How To Use
-Just download and read)

 ## Support
 If you are going to copy...